habtamufentahun/first/README.md

-thi is my first trial
+this is my first trial
 for working in git
+class